AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/error-placing-order-with-authorize.net-sandbox-account-an-error-occurred-on-the-server.md

 ---
+description: This article provides a fix for "*An error occurred on the server*" error message when placing an order using Authorize.Net Direct Post.
+labels: Authorize.net,Magento Commerce,payments,sandbox,troubleshooting,Adobe Commerce
 title: Error placing order with Authorize.net Sandbox account (An error occurred on the server)
-labels: Authorize.net,Magento Commerce,payments,sandbox,troubleshooting,Adobe Commerce
 ---

+# Error placing order with Authorize.net Sandbox account (An error occurred on the server)

 This article provides a fix for "*An error occurred on the server*" error message when placing an order using Authorize.Net Direct Post.